 It has been a rough four years for the mortgage industry.
 Unless, of course, you are referring to Quicken Loans.
 In that case, business is just fine.
 Booming, in fact.

-Quicken Loans is, as of March 2016, the largest online retail mortgage lender in the United States and the second largest retail mortgage lender.
-It also happens to be the leading Veteran Affairs (VA loans) lender and the largest Federal Housing Administration (FHA) lender.
+Quicken Loans is the largest online retail mortgage lender in the United States and the second largest retail mortgage lender.
+It’s also the leading Veteran Affairs (VA loans) lender and the largest Federal Housing Administration (FHA) lender.
 Not bad for a company that was started by four friends in 1985.
 Quicken Loans growth is particularly noteworthy when you consider the heavyweight banks with century-long heritages it has left in the dust.

 Much of Quicken Loans market share growth occurred during the worst part of the great recession (2008 and 2009) when mortgage companies were dropping like flies.
 Quicken Loans was largely insulated because it did not deal in subprime mortgages.

 So, is bigger better?
 Should you consider Quicken Loans for your next home purchase or mortgage refinance?
 This in-depth review will highlight the strengths and weaknesses of Quicken Loans and consider the pros and cons of doing business with the Detroit-based mortgage lender.

 One of the big advantages of Quicken Loans is its broad selection of mortgage products.
 Unlike other online lenders that dabble in all kinds of loan products, Quicken Loans focuses on the mortgage sector.